edocAdmin/edoc-organizer-help/pages/01.Overview/02.installing-edoc-organizer/docs.md

 ![](2018-02-20_15h19_41.png)

-4. To install the Windows Cloud Client, launch the Client once it has installed.
+4. To use the Windows Cloud Client, launch the Client once it has installed.

 ![](2018-02-20_20h34_01.png)